Cheri, Cheri Lady

 "Cheri, Cheri Lady" is a song by German pop duo Modern Talking from their second studio album, Let's Talk About Love (1985).
-It was released as the album's only single on 2 September 1985 and reached number one on the German Singles Chart, becoming the duo's third consecutive number-one single in Germany, following "You're My Heart, You're My Soul" and "You Can Win If You Want".
-The single spent four weeks at the top and a total of 24 weeks on the German chart, and eventually went gold, selling over 250,000 units there.
+It was released as the album's only single on 2 September 1985 and reached number one on the German Singles Chart, becoming the duo's third consecutive number-one single in West Germany, following "You're My Heart, You're My Soul" and "You Can Win If You Want".
+The single spent four weeks at the top and a total of 24 weeks on the German chart, and eventually went gold, selling over 250,000 units.
 "Cheri, Cheri Lady" has also been certified silver in France, denoting sales in excess of 250,000 units.

+Lyrics

+It is a love song: in the lyrics, a man, alone for too long, invites a woman to give him her heart.

+Music video

+The music video was filmed at villa Lenbach at Prinz-Karl-Straße 46 in Starnberg-Söcking.
+It was designed by Gabriel von Seidl.
+It is presumed that it used to be one of the houses of Nora Balling and Thomas Anders, or it was owned by Nora's uncle.
+Nora who was Thomas Anders' wife at the time.

+Dieter didn't seem to mind the idea.
+According to Thomas himself, he couldn't do anything on his own during the filming, as Nora had hidden in the back of a Ferrari while he drove in front of the camera and was giving him instructions on how to act via walkie-talkie.